joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-sound/working-with-embedded-sounds.md

         var channel:SoundChannel = drum.play();

-    DrumSound is a subclass of the flash.media.Sound class so it inherits the Sound class’s methods and properties, including the `play()` method as shown above.
+    DrumSound is a subclass of the flash.media.Sound class so it inherits the Sound class's methods and properties, including the `play()` method as shown above.

 </div>